echogarden-project/echogarden/docs/CLI.md

 #### `list-tts-voices`

-Shows a list of TTS voices for a given engine:
+Shows a list of available TTS voices for a given engine:

 ```bash
 echogarden list-tts-voices google-cloud
 ```

-Stores the voice list in a JSON file:
+Saves the voice list in a JSON file:
 ```bash
 echogarden list-tts-voices google-cloud google-cloud-voices.json
 ```